This man survived the Holocaust. He wasn't about to go down easily.

 U.S. Confederate soldier Calvin Crozier, who was headed back to his home in Texas at the end of the war, got into a scuffle with some aggressive Union soldiers in the town of Newberry, South Carolina.
 During the fight, he non-fatally cut one of them in the back of the neck, but the soldiers later claimed he murdered one of them and set out to arrest and execute him.
 Crozier was long gone, but found out that an innocent man had been arrested in his place.
 He returned to the town and turned himself in to save the other man's life, and was unlawfully executed by the soldiers.

 Saint Maximilian Maria Kolbe was a Polish Catholic priest who first was a missionary and thus went Walking the Earth for years.
 During World War II, this Badass Preacher was imprisoned in the Auschwitz concentration camp for openly speaking out against the Nazi regime through noth a newspaper and a private radio station, and sheltering (among others) 2,000 Jews.
 He willingly went into the hunger bunker in place of of another prisoner, a Polish woodworker who had a wife and kids; he continued to calmly celebrate Holy Mass in the cell for the other prisoners, and was finally killed by a fatal injection of phenol after all the other prisoners had already died of starvation.
-He was made a saint in October 1982 by Pope John Paul II, and the man whose life he saved was there.
+He was made a saint on October 10 1982 by Pope John Paul II, and the man whose life he saved was there.

 Similar to the Casey Jones and Yuri Gagarin examples above, Gerald Stull stayed at the cockpit of his failing plane so that it would crash in the lake rather than the city of Monona, Wisconsin.

 First grade schoolteacher Victoria Soto hid her students in her classroom's closet during the Sandy Hook Elementary School massacre when she was confronted by the shooter and she told him by lying that her students were in the gym.
 She then threw her body in front of her students and as a result she was killed.
+She was twenty-seven years old.

 It may be worth noting that, according to Wikipedia, Victoria Soto, along with five other employees, was posthumously awarded the Presidential Citizens Medal for "exemplary deeds or services performed for his or her country or fellow citizens."
 This award is the Second Highest civilian award in the United States, second only the Presidential Medal of Freedom and its military equivalent, the Medal of Honor.